This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The White Temple opens at 6:30am, and since it faces east the golden glow of sunrise will make for some gorgeous pictures.
 Plus you’ll beat the throngs of tourists arriving by bus later in the morning and afternoon.

 2nd Destination: Khun Kon Waterfall (Free)

 Getting there: Khun Kon Waterfall is located 19km northwest of the White Temple.
 Continuing on the small road where the White Temple is located, follow the signs to Khun Kon Waterfall.
 There is a point when you have to turn right onto a smaller road leading up a mountain toward the falls.
 A sign directing you there will still say Khun Kon Waterfall, but is easy to miss (at least it was for us!), so keep your eyes peeled.
 You may see a sign for Canary Resort, which will also lead you to the correct road.
 Should you need to stop and ask for directions, there are many friendly locals willing to help you out.
 Trust us on that…

 Once you arrive at the falls you can park your motorbike and begin the 1.4km hike to the falls.
 The path is shaded the whole way by a jungle canopy with tall bamboo stalks and beautiful flora.
 A dip in the pool at the base of the falls is the perfect way to cool down during the hottest part of the day.

-In an effort to remain modest, having not planned ahead, I went swimming in all of my clothes.
-It actually worked quite well to beat the heat and I was dry again in no time.
+In an effort to remain modest like the locals do, and having not planned ahead, we went swimming in all of our clothes.
+It actually worked quite well to beat the heat and we were dry again in no time!